ansible/ansible-navigator/README.md

 ### Available subcommands

-For the full list of available subcomamnds and their mapping to ansible comamnds, see the [subcommand guide](docs/subcommands.rst)
+For the full list of available subcommands and their mapping to ansible commands, see the [subcommand guide](docs/subcommands.rst)

 ### Configuring ansible-navigator: